 To promote accurate and complete commitments and confirmation of effort on Sponsored Projects in compliance with the Uniform Guidance issued by the Office of Management and Budget and codified at 2 CFR 200 et seq.

 All faculty and staff on the Urbana-Champaign campus who are involved in any aspect of Sponsored Projects.
 This policy applies to activities related to Sponsored Projects during both the academic year and during the summer months.

-Vice Chancellor for Academic Affairs and Provost, and Vice Chancellor for Research.
+Vice Chancellor for Academic Affairs and Provost, and Vice Chancellor for Research and Innovation.

 As a condition of receiving sponsored awards, the university must establish internal controls to confirm that the effort expended on a Sponsored Project justifies the compensation charged to that Sponsored Project and that the Actual Effort complies with the terms and conditions of the agreement for the Sponsored Project.
 The campus employs a system of semi-annual expenditure confirmations to demonstrate to sponsors that the Principal Investigator or other responsible university employee has verified the accuracy of the Actual Effort for the Sponsored Project.
 The university could be subject to financial penalties, disallowed expenditures, and harm to its reputation if university records fail to accurately document the effort expended on Sponsored Projects.